When a PM Must Communicate Bad News

 Your thoughts in the comment section below are appreciated.

 Ronald Smith has over four decades of experience as Senior PM/Program Manager.
-He retired from IBM having written four books and over four dozen articles (for example, PMI’s PM Network magazine and MPUG) on project management, and the systems development life cycle (SDLC).
-He’s been a member of PMI since 1998 and evaluates articles submitted to PMI’s Knowledge Shelf Library for potential publication.
+He retired from IBM having written four books and over one hundred articles on project management, and the systems development life cycle (SDLC).
+He’s been a member of the Project Management Institute (PMI) since 1998, which has a membership of about 3 million professionals worldwide.
 From 2011 - 2017, Ronald had been an Adjunct Professor for a Master of Science in Technology and taught PM courses at the University of Houston’s College of Technology.
-Teaching from his own book, Project Management Tools and Techniques – A Practical Guide, Ronald offers a perspective on project management that reflects his many years of experience.
-Lastly in the Houston area, he has started up two Toastmasters clubs and does voluntary work at various food banks.
+Teaching from his own book, Project Management Tools and Techniques – A Practical Guide, Ronald offers a unique perspective on project management that reflects his many years of experience.
+Besides writing, he swims five times a week to keep in shape.
+Lastly in the Houston area, he has started up two Toastmasters clubs and does voluntary work at various food banks to help people facing hunger.

 Share This Post